GoogleCloudBuild/cicd-images/cmd/google-cloud-auth/README.md

         GCP_OIDC_JWT:
         aud: ...
     ```
--   `workload-identity-provider`: (Required) The full identifier of the Workload
+-   `workload-identity-provider`: (Optional) The full identifier of the Workload
     Identity Provider, including the project number, pool name, and provider
     name.
 If provided, this must be the full identifier which includes all
     parts: